Create a Morning Routine to Boost your Mental Health

 Great Mornings Start with Quality Sleep

-Short term ways to help you find a sense of calm before sleep are taking a bath or shower in warm water to relax, doing some breathing exercises or meditating before bed, and make sure to put your phone away for a minimum of 10-15 minutes before lights out.
+Short-term ways to help you find a sense of calm before sleep are taking a bath or shower in warm water to relax, doing some breathing exercises or meditating before bed, and making sure to put your phone away for a minimum of 10-15 minutes before lights out.

 Ease Into the Day